xbucks/go-rest/README.md

    completely.
    So I created my own while obeying 'GO' principles and guidelines.
    You will find a lot of similarities in this repo when compared to the most popular go boilerplate templates because I probably borrowed ideas from them. (my apologies if I failed to miss any of them in the references)

 2. I wanted to pick the tools for Routing, Logging, Configuration Management etc., to my liking and preferences.

-3. I wanted a version which I have full control to change/update based on my professional work requirements.
+3. I wanted a version where I have full control to change/update based on my professional work requirements.

 ### QuickStart